BWilliams1992/LSCApp/README.md

 * Navigate to the repositorys location in the terminal and run rails s to start the server
 * Open your browser and navigate to https://localhost:3000
 * Create an user account with and email or sign in via google.
     * Please note to use the google calendar features of this application you must sign in using your google account
+* Open a separate terminal window and navigate to the repository.
+Run the command rails c to open up the rails console
+* With the rails console open you can change the admin status of a user account.
+Assuming your account is the first one to be created it can be accessed via User.first
+* Assign this to a new object 'user = User.first' then the access the admin property via 'user.admin = true' to set the user as an admin
+* Then save the updated user object to the database 'user.save'
 * First create a location to use.
 Creating the location also creates the required number of plots for that location along with creating invoices from the specified start date to the current date
 * Create houses to be used with the application, houses can be used across multiple locations
 * Navigate to the locations page and add Houses to the site for use.
 Then set the cost of each clean per house on the site.
 You also have to set the cost per hour for variation orders.